zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 509.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 The Learning Guide will help you improve your  English even faster, and make you just a little bit younger than you really are – try it, it works!

 This episode is called “Going on a Cruise.”
 It’s an epi sode that has a dialogue between Connie and Robert using vocabulary you would u se if you went on a big ship going on a vacation, which is what a cruise is.
 Let’s get started.